Knyazhna/UWFinTech_Group4_Project2/README.md

 1. Exploratory Analysis and Visualization
 	1. Age
 	2. BMI
-	3. Charges
+	3. Expenditure
 2. Visualization of the distribution of medical charges in connection with other factors like "sex" and "region"
 	1. Sex
 	2. Region
-	3. Smoker
+	3. Tobacco-use
 3. Visualization of the distributions of the "sex", "region" and "children" columns
-	1. Children
+	1. Family size
-	2. Age & charges
+	2. Age & Expenditure
-	3. BMI & charges
+	3. BMI & Expenditure
-4. Visualizing how the "charges" column is related to other columns ("children", "sex", "region" and "smoker").
+4. Visualizing how the "Expenditure" column is related to other columns ("children", "sex", "region" and "Tobacco-use").
 	1. Visualizations
 	2. Correlation
 	3. Loss/cost